 The benefits of Affirmative Action become evident over the length of a person’s life.
 Before the Supreme Court nullified Affirmative Action, this 1965 law improved the economic standing of millions of people of color for 58 contentious years.
-Detractors always claimed it gave people of color a “free ride,” but when asked we will say we had to earn success.
+Detractors always claimed it gave people of color a “free ride,” but we had to earn success.
 Success was not guaranteed.

 Our immigrant parents raised us with the idea that our futures depended on a good college education.
 That is why I graduated from UT/Austin in 1970, after my Chicago summer job helped me move to Austin in 1968.
 Affirmative Action then allowed me to enroll in graduate school in New York state because Texas discouraged me.
 After two years in snowy Buffalo, I married a Puerto Rican bilingual teacher, earned a Ph.D. in English in 1974, and began life as a college professor.